 The main risk factor for atopic dermatitis is a personal or family history of eczema, allergies, hay fever, or asthma.

-The following tips can help prevent dermatitis (flare-ups) and minimize the drying effects of the bath:
+The following tips can help prevent dermatitis episodes (flare-ups) and minimize the drying effects of the bath:

-Try to identify and avoid the triggers that make the situation worse.
-Things that can make the skin reaction worse include sweat, stress, obesity, soaps, detergents, dust, and pollen.
+Try to identify and avoid the triggers that make the condition worse.
+Things that can affect the skin reaction include sweat, stress, obesity, soaps, detergents, dust, and pollen.
 Reduce your exposure to your triggers.

-- Infants and children can get torches by eating certain foods like eggs, milk, soybeans, and wheat.
+Infants and children can have flare-ups from eating certain foods, such as eggs, milk, soy, and wheat.
 Talk to your child’s doctor to determine any possible food allergies.

 Take shorter baths or showers.
 Limit your baths and showers to 10 to 15 minutes.
 And use lukewarm water instead of hot.
 Atopic dermatitis (eczema) Treatment in Hyderabad